-Tips: Optionally tick Merge checkbox ONLY when you want to merge all WAV files into one single OGG file.
+Note: Tick the Merge checkbox when you want to merge all WAV files into one single OGG file.

-Part 3: Compress Small WAV Files by Using 3 Online Converters
+Part 3: Compress Small WAV Files by Using 3 Online WAV Compressors

-Most online audio converters allow you to compress WAV file free.
+Many online WAV compressors allows you to compress WAV files without installing a third party plugin or program.
 Even though they set limits on the file numbers and size for both free and paid accounts, occasional users can still benefit from those web-based tools more or less.
-Let's have a look at the top 4 rated online WAV compressors.
+Let's have a look at the top 3 rated online WAV compressors.

 CLIPCOPPRESS does not give you any process to adjust the audio codec or parameters.
 You just add the source WAV file, and it can do the rest for you automatically.
 If you are a beginner who knows little about audio, CLIPCOMPRESS might be your easiest option.
 As for the output file, it is still a WAV audio but comes with 90% of decreasing in size.

-This online WAV compressor looks similar to desktop software.
+Online-Audio-Converter looks similar to a desktop WAV compressor.
 It has a very straightforward layout which brings you no hidden features.
 There are 4 grades of output audio quality you can choose: Economy (64kbps), Standard (128kbps), Good (192 kbps), and Best (320kbps).
-The lower quality, to a large extent, implies the smaller file size.
+The lower quality, to a large extent, implies the smaller WAV file size.